Qiskit/qiskit/README.md

 We use [GitHub issues](https://github.com/Qiskit/qiskit-terra/issues) for tracking requests and bugs.
 Please [join the Qiskit Slack community](https://ibm.co/joinqiskitslack) and use our [Qiskit Slack channel](https://qiskit.slack.com) for discussion and simple questions.
-For questions that are more suited for a forum we use the Qiskit tag in the [Stack Exchange](https://quantumcomputing.stackexchange.com/questions/tagged/qiskit).
+For questions that are more suited for a forum we use the `qiskit` tag in the [Stack Exchange](https://quantumcomputing.stackexchange.com/questions/tagged/qiskit).

 ## Next Steps